top of page

 EXHIBITS WALK the visitor through habitats -- arid deserts, lush rainforests, coastal regions, cities.

+The Australian Museum prides itself in engaging displays.
 An impressive exhibition, "Dauma and Garom," was commissioned for the museum by indigenous artists and is on on display in the large permanent Indigenous Australians exhibition space.
 The six-meter-tall sculptural installation reflects an effort by the Erub people to combat the damage caused by ghost nets.
 It depicts a touching love story between a crab (Dauma) and a fish (Garom), characters from an important local story and song.
 Mesmerizing.

-The Australian Museum is a wonderland of discovery, with dazzling permanent collection, and an ovrview of the country's vast natural world.
+The Australian Museum is a wonderland of discovery, with dazzling permanent collection, and an overview of the country's vast natural world.
 The focal point here is "Aboriginal Art Ghost Net," by a UK artist.
 On exhibit are various works celebrating indigenous people who were the country's first people.
 The museum has won acclaim for this and its award winning anthropological exhibition area, all free!

 Amazingly, the museum and its grand permanent collection are free.
 Fees apply to special exhibitions.
 Tickets are required for school programs, workshops and talks.
-Click on: What's On calendar of events.

 New York's beloved Central Park is a treat for locals and tourists alike.
 Colorful carriages await customers, and a stroll through the park is sure to revive and relax.